 All the self-diagnostics rely on the FLAG & STAT parameters, which are 16-bit integer register in which different bits of the value represent different diagnostic warnings.
-FLAG is stored in EEPROM and is therefore non-volatile, STAT is stored in RAM and reset on power-up to 0.
-FLAG is latching requiring reset by the user where as STAT is non-latching showing current error status.
+FLAG is stored in EEPROM and is therefore non-volatile; STAT is stored in RAM and reset on power-up to 0.
+FLAG is latching and needs to be reset by the user whereas STAT is non-latching showing the current error status.